 The PhD student will collect whole rock and mineral compositions to determine how the magmatic system beneath Mt.
 Waesche, a volcano in the Executive Committee Range in Antarctica, responds to changing ice-overburden.
 The PhD student will gain expertise in sample processing, preparation of materials for electron microbeam analysis (microprobe and scanning electron microscope).
 The PhD student will also gain expertise in applying models to mineral compositions and interpreting the resultant intensive variables in the context of volcanic systems.
 Results will be incorporated into a geodynamic model of the lithospheric stress field surrounding Mt.
 Waesche.
 Opportunities exist for experimental approaches to this project.
 Prospective candidates must have a BS/BA degree or MS in Geology, Earth Science or related field and abundant scientific curiosity.
 Please email (email@example.com) if you are interested.

 This project aims to generate a comprehensive set of solubility measurements of Rare Earth Element (REE)-bearing phosphates using synthetic REE end-member crystals, which will be equilibrated with a variety of neutral and acidic solutions between 500 – 700°C and pressures of 0.5 to 2 kb, in cold seal pressure vessels.
-This PhD position is one of three and part of a collaborative effort to understand REE solubility in hydrothermal fluids lead by Dr. Alex Gysi and in conjunction with Dr. Nicole Hurtig at NMT.
+Debarati Banerjee is one of three PHD students, working to understand REE solubility in hydrothermal fluids at high temperature (>500°C).
+The project is part of a collaborative DOE grant lead by Dr. Alex Gysi and in conjunction with Dr. Nicole Hurtig at NMT.
 Project work will be collaborative between NMT, Los Alamos and University of Indiana.
-The work conducted by the PhD student under the mentorship of Dr. Waters will be used to calibrate a solubility model for REE phosphates in high temperature (>600°C) fluids.
-The PhD will gain expertise in creating precious metal capsules for housing experimental run products, expanding a cold-seal pressure line, improving a methodology for solution capture, designing kinetic tests for solubility experiments and analyzing run products using ICP-MS and ICP-OES, electron microprobe analyzer and scanning electron microscope.
-Prospective candidates must have a BS/BA degree or MS in Geology, Earth Science or related field and abundant scientific curiosity.
-Please email (email@example.com) if you are interested.

 If you are interested in other opportunities related to experimental petrology, geo-thermometry and barometry and petrogenesis in the context of origin of the continents and understanding magmatic transport in storage in Earth’s crust, also send me an email!